homothetyhk/RandomizerMod/README.md

 - The RandomizerCore library.

 Additionally, the following mods are strongly recommended:
 - Benchwarp, which can be required by randomizer logic for warping to the start location.
-Also, in transition randomizer only, the "deploy bench" feature may be required to complete Flower Quest.
 - QoL, which can be required to restore skips expected in certain modes.

 ## Tips